Activity or Exercise During Pregnancy

 If your pregnancy is uncomplicated, it is actually much healthier for you and baby to stay active.
 Too much time sitting down can increase weight gain, loss of fitness, general aches and pains and increase the risk of diabetes and pre-eclampsia.

-Some Tips before you start:
+Some Tips before you start (activity or exercise during pregnancy):

 - If you were not into doing exercises before you got pregnant start slowly – start with household simple chores.